 These antagonists are not necessarily a bad character.
 They are still very much human and have their own fears, hopes and dreams, but their goals work in conflict with the protagonist’s.
 They may also inspire the protagonist to act against their better judgment.
 Examples of a conflict-creator are Severus Snape in Harry Potter, Buzz Lightyear in Toy Story, or Willy Wonka in Charlie And The Chocolate Factory (he’s not an out and out bad guy, but he doesn’t make things easy for the children).

-Sometimes the antagonist in a story isn’t even a person.
-Let’s take a look at the inanimate forces that may challenge your hero…
+- Inanimate forces– Sometimes the antagonist in a story isn’t even a person.

 The antagonist in the Tom Hanks film, Castaway, is the relentless sea who won’t let him leave the island.
 The antagonist in Bethany Clift’s The Last One At The Party is the deadly virus that sweeps the world and leaves one woman pitted against the odds to survive a post-apocalyptic world.